 This code creates Customizer section and Panel in JavaScript.

-The code also adds our custom Gutenberg control by registering a new customize.Control class, and passing in the type with the same name as the type we set when we registered the control in PHP.
+The code also adds our custom Gutenberg control by registering a new customize.Control

-We also use this code to find the <div> we registered in our custom Gutenberg control and render the Gutenberg Components into this <div>.
+we registered in our custom Gutenberg control and render the Gutenberg Components into this <div>

 Add the SCSS

-We need to tidy up the panel a little by adding the following SCSS into /src/customizer.scss:
+We need to tidy up the panel a little by adding the following SCSS into /src/customizer.scss

 #wholesome-plugin-customizer {